grafana/grafana/docs/sources/setup-grafana/installation/docker/index.md

 ### Save your Grafana data

-When you use Docker containers, the data inside them is temporary by default.
-This means that if you don't specify where to store the information, all the Grafana data will be lost when you stop the Docker container.
+When you use Docker containers, their data is temporary by default.
+If you don't specify where to store the information, all the Grafana data will be lost when you stop the Docker container.
 To avoid losing your data, you can set up [persistent storage](https://docs.docker.com/storage/volumes/) or [bind mounts](https://docs.docker.com/storage/bind-mounts/) for your container.

 #### Use persistent storage (recommended)